cometta/python-apache-beam-spark/readme.md

 ## Python job with Apache Beam and Spark Cluster on Kubernetes

 ### Why
- There is currently no step-by-step guide on how to configure Apache Beam with Spark cluster on Kubernetes.
+ There is currently no step-by-step guide on how to configure Apache Beam with Spark cluster on Kubernetes for Python job.

 # Installation